terraform-ncloud-modules/terraform-ncloud-load-balancer/README.md

       // The properties below are valid only when the listener protocol is HTTPS or TLS. ssl_certificate_no   = optional(string, null)
       tls_min_version_type = optional(string, "TLSV10")     // TLSV10 (default) | TLSV11 | TLSV12

-      use_http2            = optional(bool, false)          // false (default)
+      // The property below are valid only when the listener protocol is HTTPS use_http2            = optional(bool, false)          // false (default) }))
-    }))
   }))